You can grow almost any type of seed in a jar including broccoli seeds, lentils, chickpeas, mung beans and fenugreek.

 1. Choose a wide mouth glass jar with a straining lid, preferably 1 litre or 2 litres.
 Small jars are unsuitable as the sprouts will not have enough room to grow.

 2. Fill your jar one quarter with nuts, pulses, grains or seeds.
-If you are sprouting broccoli, follow the instructions as you only need to use a tablespoon of seeds.
+If you are sprouting broccoli, alfalfa or radish, follow the instructions as you only need to use a tablespoon of seeds.

 2. Fill the rest of your jar with cold water.